Physical Resolution

 Is this test accurate?

-The resolution values read by this tool are directly from your browser's JavaScript APIs (screen.width, screen.height, window.devicePixelRatio) — these are exact values reported by your OS, not estimates.
-The canvas tests render at the actual device pixel level via canvas.width = element.offsetWidth * devicePixelRatio, ensuring they are drawn at physical pixel precision rather than CSS pixel precision.
+The resolution values read by this tool are directly from your browser's JavaScript APIs (screen.width, screen.height, window.devicePixelRatio), which are exact values reported by your OS, not estimates.
+The canvas tests render at the actual device pixel level, ensuring they are drawn at physical pixel precision rather than CSS pixel precision.

-Why does my Physical Resolution differ from my Viewport?
+Why does my physical resolution differ from my viewport?

 Because the browser renders in CSS pixels, not physical pixels.
 A 4K display at 150% scaling has 3840 physical pixels across but the browser sees it as 2560 CSS pixels wide.
 The Device Pixel Ratio (1.5 in this case) bridges the two.
-Both numbers are correct — they measure different things.
-See our full DPI vs PPI guide for a deeper explanation.

 What should I do after finding an issue?